GoogleChrome/web.dev/src/site/content/en/learn/images/gif/index.md

 few characters by defining the repeated colors in a dictionary, of sorts, up front.
 There's no change to the visual fidelity.
 The information has been compressed without any loss.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/nNmCqD5iYi1QEEbDeL4M.png", alt="Blue to red horizontal boxes", width="752", height="400" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/nNmCqD5iYi1QEEbDeL4M.png", alt="Blue to red horizontal boxes.", width="752", height="400" %}

 As you can see, however, the single dark blue pixel is having an outsized impact on the size of our encoding.
 If I were to limit myself to a quantized color palette, it could be reduced much further: